SChakravorti21/Content-Quality-Research-Frontends/README.md

 1. Inside the server folder (whatever you named it when cloning the repo), create a `pipenv` virtual environment by running `pipenv install`.
 This will additionally install all dependencies.
 2. Run `pipenv shell` to activate the virtual environment
 3. Copy the contents of `Procfile` and paste it into your shell
-4. The server should be up and running
+4. The server should be up and running on `localhost:8000`

 ## Deploying to Heroku
 In order to deploy the application to Heroku, follow these steps: